 (b) Performance categories listed in this standard.

-(c) H = The factored horizontal (shear) load transfer resistance based on the attachment schedule specified in this standard.
+(c) Hr = Factored horizontal (shear) load transfer resistance based on the attachment schedule specified in this standard.
 This capacity represents the total of the lateral loads transferred through the rim board by both the floor sheathing and wall plate above the floor sheathing.

-(d) V = The factored uniform vertical (compression) load resistance.
+(d) Vr = Factored uniform vertical (compression) load resistance.

-(e) Z = The factored lateral resistance of a 1/2-inch (12.7-mm) diameter lag screw in compliance with the connection requirements tested in this standard.
+(e) Zr = Factored lateral resistance of a 1/2-inch (12.7-mm) diameter lag screw in compliance with the connection requirements tested in this standard.

-(f) P = The factored concentrated vertical load resistance based on a 4-1/2-inch (114-mm) bearing length.
+(f) Pr = Factored concentrated vertical load resistance based on a 4-1/2-inch (114-mm) bearing length.